10 Effective Ways to Discipline Kids against Swearing

 9. Regulate Media Exposure

-Stay vigilant on what your kid listens or watches.
+Stay vigilant about what your kid listens to or watches.
 Supervise your child’s television and movie viewing to reduce his likely exposure to the foul language he may receive while watching them.
 Anticipate other ways your kid may get exposed to unsuitable language and take corrective measures.

 10. Offer Positive Reinforcements